 Crackers especially can contain highly processed additives like corn syrup, phosphates, palm oil, caramel color, canola oil, soy lecithin, soybean oil, corn oil, and MSG.

-You also may ingest some Phthalates from packaging.
+You also may ingest some Phthalates from the packaging.

 Produce, luckily for us, is pretty free from harmful chemicals (except for the ones sprayed on the crops).

 One concerning chemical used, however, is Citrus red # 1.
-This is only used on some brands of Florida oranges, but holds similar cancer risk of other food dyes.
+This is only used on some brands of Florida oranges but holds a similar cancer risk to other food dyes.
 Citrus red #1 is sprayed on oranges to make them look brighter.

 Fast foods, gas stations, and restaurants

 When you dine out or grab food at the gas station, consider all the additives discussed above as possible ingredients in your foods.

 Additional concerns include Saccharin (in fountain diet sodas), and Phthalates from plastic bottles.

 What happens when you eat a lot of these chemicals all the time?
 It’s anyone’s guess.
 But, as chronic disease and illnesses continue to rise, it’s best to take the guesswork out and avoid a chemical-laden diet.
 These chemicals can create a leaky gut, systemic inflammation increases cancer and neurological disease risks, and anyone’s guess in terms of health issues.